 - Abstract acceptance will be in one of three categories: oral presentation, poster presentation, publication only

 - Accepted abstracts will be published in a supplement to the Annals of Rheumatic Diseases.
-Information on accepted abstracts will also be available online on the on this web site about one month prior to the congress.
-Published abstracts will
+Information on accepted abstracts (title and authors) will also be available online on the EULAR website about one month prior to the congress.

-be available in the EULAR abstract archive after the congress.
+Published abstracts will be available in the EULAR abstract archive during and after the congress.

 - The submission of an abstract constitutes a formal commitment by the presenting author to present the abstract (if accepted) orally or as a poster in the session and the time assigned by the EULAR Scientific Committee.
 We therefore recommend that submitters of abstracts register for the congress simultaneously with the abstract submission.